Dual Diagnosis Treatment Osceola, MO

 Compass Health Inc - 48.7 miles from Osceola, MO

-Compass Health Inc is a dual diagnosis treatment center in Warrensburg, Missouri that offers treatment for mental health and substance abuse disorders that include personality disorders as well as schizophrenia.
+Compass Health Inc is a dual diagnosis treatment center in Warrensburg, MO that offers treatment services for substance use and mental health disorders that include BPD as well as post-partum depression.

 Address: 606 Burkarth Road, Warrensburg, MO 64093 in Johnson County